kultmedia/code-katas/README.md

-# CS101 - Coding Challenges
+# CS101 - Code Katas 🥋

-This repo contains the challenges that are part of the Styla "**CS101 - Coding challenge**" events.
+This repo contains the challenges that are part of the Styla "**CS101 - Code Katas**" events.

 ---